RibasSu/githree/README.md

 # Githree

-Githree is an open-source, GitLab-inspired, read-only repository browser.
+Githree is an open-source, read-only repository browser.

 - No user accounts
 - No login/session flow